Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation: Exercise 3 “Bow and Arrow while Sitting”

-3rd exercise: Bow and arrow while sitting
+3rd exercise: Bow and Arrow while Sitting

 This exercise mobilises the cervical spine and the ribs and stretches the pectoral muscles.
 This exercise is performed using a fluid movement and in sync with one’s breathing.
+How to do this exercise:

 1. Starting position: Sit up on a stool next to a wall.
 Feet together.
 The right side of your body should lightly touch the wall.